≡ Menu

 Chesapeake Bay Retriever Origins

-While it is true that the Chesapeake Bay Retriever was “Made in America”, it almost didn’t happy that way.
-You see, back in 1807, the origins of the “Chessie” found themselves on a ship destined to sail from American to England.
+While it is true that the Chesapeake Bay Retriever was “Made in America,” it almost didn’t happy that way.
+In 1807, the origins of the “Chessie” found themselves on a ship destined to sail from America to England.

 Unfortunately…